AhmadKheder/-learning-journal/Learning Markdown.md

 here, you have to ask yourself

-   1.is this really what I want to do?
+   1. is this really what I want to do?
-   1.Am I giving up too easily?
+   1. Am I giving up too easily?
-   1.Would I rather shower off pangs of regret, or the sweat of accomplishment? .
+   1. Would I rather shower off pangs of regret, or the sweat of accomplishment? .